qtile/qtile/docs/manual/config/index.rst

       - ``False``
       - When clicked, should the window be brought to the front or not.
-If this is set to "floating_only", only floating windows will get affected (This sets the X Stack Mode to Above.)
+If this is set to "floating_only", only floating windows will get affected (This sets the X Stack Mode to Above.).
+This will ignore the layering rules and will therefore bring windows above other windows, even if they have been set as "kept_above".
+This may cause issues with docks and other similar apps as these may end up hidden behind other windows.
+Setting this to ``False`` or ``"floating_only"`` may therefore be required when using these apps.
     * - ``cursor_warp``
       - ``False``
       - If true, the cursor follows the focus as directed by the keyboard,